yangoliver/yangoliver.github.io/_posts/2015/2015-09-09-pitfalls-of-TSC-usage.md

 	Especially, VM could be live migrated to different machine.
 It is not possible and reasonable to ensure TSC value got synced among different machines.

-2. Emulated - correct but slow
+2. Emulated or Trap - correct but slow

 	- Full virtualization

 	Hypervisor will emulate TSC, then rdtsc is not directly executed on physical CPUs.
 	This mode causes performance degrade for rdtsc instruction, but give the reliability for TSC sensitive application.
+	Intel and AMD CPUs support VMX and SVM which allows the hardware accelerations of rdtsc emulation.

 	- Para virtualization